cessda/cessda.cdc.searchkit/README.md

 1. Check *Prerequisites* and install any required software.
 2. Clone the repository to your local workspace.
-3. Open a Command Prompt/Terminal window and navigate to the project root directory.
+3. Open a terminal window and navigate to the project root directory.
-4. Enter `npm install` to install the application and all required dependencies.
+4. Run `npm install` to install all required dependencies of the application.
 5. Set the required environment variables (see *Configuration* below).
 6. Run the application using one of the following commands.
     * Development: `npm run startdev`
     * Production: `npm run startprod` (Requires the application to be built.
 See *Building* below.)

-> **Building:** In order to run the application in production, it must first be built using the `npm run build` command.
+> **Building:** In order to run the application in production it must first be built using the `npm run build` command.
 This will compile assets into the `/dist` directory.
 This is not needed if the application is started with `npm run startdev`.
 > **Updating:** When fetching/pulling new builds it is recommended to run `npm install` again.
 This will ensure all locally installed dependencies match their development environment counterparts.
 > **Testing:** Tests can be run using `npm run test`.
 Code coverage will be reported in the `/coverage` directory.